eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Data Chain Kit/page_software-operation-view.md

 2. Connect to the database: ``` export PGPASSWORD=digital-twin-registry-pass; psql -h localhost -p 5432 -d digital-twin-registry -U digital-twin-registry-user ```
 3. Execute query to get the global asset id: ``` select id_external from shell where id_short = 'VehicleCombustion' limit 1; ``` -->

-### Testing the IRS API Endpoints
+### Testing the IRS API endpoints

 #### Precondition

 * Visual Studio extension: [REST Client by Huachao Mao](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
-* All Installation-Steps have been successfully conducted
+* All installation steps have been conducted successfully
-* A valid Global Asset Id
+* A valid Global Asset ID

 #### Test-steps

-1. to interact with the API Endpoints, you need a valid token.
-You can generate an access token with using the ``` ./test/keycloack-service.rest ```.
+1.To interact with the API Endpoints, you need a valid token.
+You can generate an access token by using the ``` ./test/keycloack-service.rest ```.

-2. **copy & past** the to valid token into line 8 of ``` ./test/irs-backend-service.rest ```
+2. **copy & paste** the valid token into line 8 of ``` ./test/irs-backend-service.rest ```
-3. **copy & past** a valid globalAssetId into the request body
+3. **copy & paste** a valid globalAssetId into the request body
 4. **execute the request** ```./test/irs-backend-service.rest```

 ### Testing with the IRS frontend

 #### Precondition

-* All Installation-Steps have been successfully conducted
+* All installation steps have been conducted successfully

 #### Test-steps

 1. **open** [http://localhost:3000](http://localhost:3000) and click 'Login'
-2. **copy & past** a valid globalAssetId into the request body
+2. **copy & paste** a valid globalAssetId into the request body
    ![irs-new-job](../../../static/img/irs-new-job.png)
 3. **click** 'Build Data Chain' to start a new IRS job
-4. **click** visualization to see result of the job
+4. **click** 'Visualization' to see the result of the job
    ![irs-job-list](../../../static/img/irs-job-list.png)

 ### Step 2: Verify Results